Sam Evans: Development

 Sam is portrayed by actor Chord Overstreet.
 Unlike much of the original cast, Glee creator Ryan Murphy did not find Overstreet on Broadway.
 He landed the role after auditioning with Commodores' "Easy" and Gavin DeGraw's "I Don't Want to Be".
+Before Overstreet's casting, his friend Glen Powell also auditioned for the role.
 He later sang "Billionaire" by Travie McCoy featuring Bruno Mars as a studio test, and eventually sang this in the season premiere "Audition", along with "Every Rose Has Its Thorn" by Poison.
 Following Overstreet's casting, media speculation suggested Sam might have been created as a boyfriend for Kurt.
 Overstreet later confirmed this, but stated that his storyline had been adjusted to pair Sam with Quinn, as a result of the chemistry the producers detected between himself and Agron.
 Chord Overstreet said of his casting process: "It was like a week long process.
 I did three or four auditions.
 I went in the casting office with Robert Ulrich and sang three or four songs.
 Did the studio test, network test, and I found out the next day and went right into the studio to record 'Billionaire.'"

 Discussing his character in an interview with The TV Chick, Overstreet commented: "I think I put a little bit of my personality in him.
 I would say so.
 I'm such a nice, sweet guy that you don't even have to act, it's me.
 I'm kidding, I'm kidding.
 I'm not that full of myself.
 It's similar to my personality, I would say.
 I'm kind of goofy and say stupid things to girls when I'm attracted to them.
 And when I like them, I say stupid things without thinking like the Avatar stuff, that's very [much] something I would say."
 Overstreet said that the writers picked up lines from him and gave them to his character:

 Executive Producer Brad Falchuk said that the relationship between Sam and Mercedes, revealed at the end of the second season, "was born out of the prom episode", and that the characters "have their reasons" for hiding it for now.
 However, with Overstreet leaving the show after the second season—his option to become a main character was not picked up, and according to Falchuk he decided not to accept a ten-episode recurring role in the third season with the possibility of further episodes or of becoming a series regular after that—Mercedes finds a new boyfriend during the summer.
 On October 24, 2011, Murphy officially announced that Sam would be returning as a recurring character starting with the season's eighth episode, "just in time for Sectionals".
 Overstreet continued as a series regular for the show's remaining three seasons.